GM-Sniper/PreyPredetorSimulator/Readme.md

 ## Overview

-The goal of this Programming Project is to create a simple two-dimensional predator-prey simulation.
+The goal of this Project was to create a simple two-dimensional predator-prey simulation.
 In this simulation, the prey are ants and the predators are doodlebugs.
 These critters live in a world composed of a 20 × 20 grid of cells.
 Only one critter may occupy a cell at a time.
 The grid is enclosed, so a critter is not allowed to move off the edges of the world.
 Time is simulated in time steps.
 Each critter performs some action every time step.

 ## Ant Behavior